igraph/igraph/CONTRIBUTING.md

 There will always be two versions of `igraph`: the most recent released version, and the next upcoming minor release, which is by definition not yet released.
 The most recent release version is in the `master` branch, while the next upcoming minor release is in the `develop` branch.
 If you make a change that is API incompatible with the most recent release, it **must** be merged to the `develop` branch.
 If the change is API backwards-compatible, it **can** be merged to the `master` branch.
 It is possible that you build on recent improvements in the `develop` branch, in which case your change should of course target the `develop` branch.
 If you only add new functionality, but do not change anything of the existing API, this should be backwards-compatible, and can be merged in the `master` branch.

-When you make a new Pull Request, please specify the correct target branch.
-The maintainers of `igraph` may decide to retarget your Pull Request to the correct branch.
-Retargeting you Pull Request may result in merge conflicts, so it is always good to decide **before** starting to work on something whether you should start from the `master` branch or from the `develop` branch.
+When you make a new pull request, please specify the correct target branch.
+The maintainers of `igraph` may decide to retarget your pull request to the correct branch.
+Retargeting you pull request may result in merge conflicts, so it is always good to decide **before** starting to work on something whether you should start from the `master` branch or from the `develop` branch.
 In most cases, changes in the `master` branch will also be merged to the `develop` branch by the maintainers.

 <a name="tips"></a>
 ## Writing igraph Code